oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ## 2.4 Applying an Information Model

-*Note: this becomes the heart of section 2, after rewriting.*

 A primary application of an IM is in the translation of data into and out of in-memory representation and serialized formats for storage and transmission.
 The IM defines the types, organization,